-216. Notification if exemption ceases to apply in relation to motor vehicle
+216. Notification if exemption ceases to apply in relation to motor vehicle s.
+218 Part 3 - Trading stock, demonstrator vehicles and courtesy vehicles

-(1) The holder of an exemption certificate or a licensed motor vehicle trader must notify the Commissioner within 14 days if a motor vehicle, acquired by the holder or trader, becomes a motor vehicle that has ceased under section 204(4) to be exempted under section 204(1) from duty.
+(1)The holder of an exemption certificate or a licensed motor vehicle trader must notify the Commissioner within 14 days if a motor vehicle, acquired by the holder or trader, becomes a motor vehicle that has ceased under section 204(4)be to exempted under section 204(1) from duty.